James7304/James7304/README.md

 - 👋 Hi, I’m James McCorkindale
 - 👀 I’m interested in programming, 3D printing and, dungeons and dragons!
-- 🌱 I’m currently working on my new project, Pseduo, a web app for making pseudo code
 - 📫 You can reach me by sending an email to jamesmccorkindale0@gmail.com, or by contacting me via my website - [jamesmccorkindale.co.uk](http://jamesmccorkindale.co.uk)

 <!---